theupdateframework/pep-on-pypi-with-tuf/README.rst

    unlikely.
 However, there might still be a benefit to generating wheels from source distributions that are signed by developers (provided that reproducible wheels are possible).
-Another possibility is to optionally delegate trust of these wheels to an online role.
+Another possibility is to optionally delegate trust of these wheels to an on-pypi role.

 2. An easy-to-use key management solution is needed for developers.
    `miniLock`__ is one likely candidate for management and generation of keys.